guzmanwolfrank/Data/BankSQL/readme.md

 ## Project Structure

+- `Dashboard/`: Contains the Dashboard PDF and a Sample Image.
-- `data/`: Contains the original CSV file and any additional data files.
+- `data/`: Contains the datagen folder in which the backup jupyter notebook and CSV Data file are stored.
 - `Notebooks/`: Project Code.
-Includes Python script for data transformation, SQL operations, and visualization and HTML code.
+Includes Python script (SQLHTML.ipynb) for data transformation, SQL operations, and visualization and HTML code.
-- `output_images/`: Stores generated output images from Seaborn plots.
+- `output_images/`: Stores generated output images from Seaborn plots and other images from the project.
+- `SQL`: Project Jupyter notebook to generate visuals and analyze the SQL data using Python and Seaborn.
+This folder also contains the SQL queries in a text file.
 - `README.md`: Project documentation.
 - `banking_data_analysis.html`: Project HTML with embedded Looker Dashboard.